 Combine Your Military Experience with an Online Master’s Degree

 St. Bonaventure prides itself on the core values of discovery, community, and individual worth.
 From your service, you’ve experienced personal and individual growth while being part of a larger community focused on specific values.
-With an online master’s degree from St. Bonaventure, such as an MBA or Strategic Leadership degree, you can focus and hone the skills gained in the military with the experience and expertise that a master’s degree provides.
+With an online master’s degree from St. Bonaventure, such as an MBA or Strategic Leadership degree, an MSED in School Counseling or MSED in Clinical Mental Health Counseling, you can focus and hone the skills gained in the military with the experience and expertise that a master’s degree provides.

 Advantages of an online master’s degree program include taking courses one at a time, at your convenience on your schedule.
 Whether you want to be a full-time student or continue your education as a working professional, St. Bonaventure’s online master's program allows you to continue your individual growth while providing an education from a military-friendly university ranked by U.S. News and World Report as a “Best College,” “Best Value School” a “Best College for Veterans.”
 In addition, SBU has earned Kiplinger’s Personal Finance distinction of “Top 300 Best College Values” and “Best 380 Colleges” by the Princeton Review.

 Other Advantages of Military Experience with an Online Master’s

 According to the Bureau of Labor Statistics, the average annual wage for full-time workers 25 and older who held a master’s degree was more than $60,000 annually compared to an average of $56,000 for workers whose highest level of education was a bachelor’s degree.

 GoGrad.org’s Ron Kness, a retired veteran with 36 years of military service highlights the advantages military members and veterans bring to the workplace including real-world experience and possession of the “hard and soft” skills employers look for including strong individual performance, accountability and understanding of teamwork-orientated dynamics.